yyyooo/yyyooo.github.io/_posts/wetry/en/2021-06-23-Wetry-Hello-World!.md

 ![image](https://raw.githubusercontent.com/yyyooo/yyyooo.github.io/master/_posts/wetry/common/2021-06-23/11.jpg)
 ![image](https://raw.githubusercontent.com/yyyooo/yyyooo.github.io/master/_posts/wetry/common/2021-06-23/12.jpg)

 As shown in the picture above, this app will automatically translate most of the Chinese content of the page into the specified language.
-(Need to be connected to the Internet, if the network environment is poor, the translation may take a long time or fail)
+(Need to connect to the Internet, if the network environment is poor, the translation may take a long time or fail.
+Note that when the app is opened for the first time, the initialization takes a long time, please wait patiently)

 ### 1.2 Buttons Description

 #### 1.2.1